minami-nam/3D_LUT_for_RGB/README.md

 My Lab wanted to make program that has 2 inputs, RGB (PNG) file and NIR(High-light) file each and prints some results using 3D LUT method.

-Caution : now I modified only about paired training. so unpaired one may have some problems to run directly.
+Caution : now I modified only about paired training. so if you run unpaired one may have some problems to run directly.

 ## Usage